 You can submit these sitemaps on a per language basis in Google Webmaster Tools then.

 Many extensions and online sitemap-generators include all your URL's by default.
 However, this may not always be the best way to go.
 If you carefully examine your site, there may be URL's that do not really add value for Google.
 Think of pages like your terms and conditions, login-pages, etcetera.
 If you take care only to include the really valuable pages and leave the fluff out, "Google will consider the pages that are in the sitemap as more important and Google will crawl it sooner" (see www.thesempost.com/google-links-partial-sitemaps-crawling).
-Many extensions offer the possibility to select your URL's to include by menu, so make sure to only include youur valuable menu-items then.
+Many extensions offer the possibility to select your URL's to include per menu or per article / category, so make sure to only include your valuable menu-items then.

-Always make sure to submit the location of your sitemap to Google's Search Console / Webmaster Tools.
-Also, you can specify the location of your sitemap.xml file in your robots.txt file, by adding a line like this (especially if it is not located in the site root):
+Make sure to submit the location of your sitemap to Google's Search Console / Webmaster Tools.
+If you don't do so, Google will not see it, and basically, all your efforts so far have been useless....
+You can also specify the location of your sitemap.xml file in your robots.txt file, by adding a line like this (especially if it is not located in the site root):

 Repeat this for every sitemap you have.
-You can have multiple XML sitemaps, but also the image and video sitemaps should be submitted (for multilingual sites: use separate records in GWT).
+You can have multiple XML sitemaps, but also the image and video sitemaps should be submitted (for multilingual sites: use separate properties in Search Console).
 After some days you should see that the submitted URL's are included in the index.
 You can see this in Gooogle Webmaster Tools too:

 The following tips are definitely not necessary, but for advanced usage, they may be useful.
 One tip is for users that use extensions like OSmap to create their sitemaps.
 If you do, you will usually have a non-standard location for the file, not in the root of the site where search engines would usually expect to find it.
 You can rewrite the path so that it will be found at the exact location for them: